Backup and Disaster Recovery for Managed Kubernetes

-Whether a problem happens during a Kubernetes upgrade, human error, or a system failure, you want to be prepared before something happens to your workloads.
+Whether a problem occurs during a Kubernetes upgrade, human error, or a system failure, you want to be prepared before your workloads are affected.

-During the design phase of your Kubernetes cluster, it is important to put in place a good backup and restore strategy, and to test your backup strategy in a realistic scenario.
+During the design phase of your Kubernetes cluster, it is important to implement a good backup and restore strategy and test it in a realistic scenario.

-Check out below some tips on what to cover when putting in place your disaster recovery strategy.
+Below are some tips on what to cover when putting your disaster recovery strategy in place.

 Leaseweb recommendations for Managed Kubernetes backup